UniversityOfHelsinkiCS/grappa/README.md

 DATABASE_URL=postgres://postgres:password@localhost:5433/grappa
 ```

-Test are run using grappa_test schema.
-Development app is run with public schema.
+Tests are run using own schema for each test file.
+Test schema is defined using
+`DB_SCHEMA` env which is set in each test file.

+If you want to see logging output in console for unit tests set `CONSOLE_OUTPUT=true`

 ## Endpoints in use